guilhermehge/modeling-and-analyses-DS/README.md

-# Data Science - Modelling and Analyses
+# Data Science - Modeling and Analyses

-Repo to store the analyses and modelling that I eventually do.
+Repo to store the analyses and modeling that I eventually do.

-Each folder holds a type of modelling or analysis.
+Each folder holds a type of modeling or analysis.